meteor/meteor/content/react.md

 <h3 id="blaze-in-react">Blaze Templates in React</h3>

-Just like we can use React components in Blaze templates, we can also use Blaze templates in React components.
+We can also use Blaze templates in React components.
 This is similarly useful for a gradual transition strategy; but more importantly, it allows us to continue to use the multitude of Atmosphere packages built for Blaze in our React projects, as well as core packages like `accounts-ui`.

-One easy way to do this is with the [`gadicc:blaze-react-component`](https://atmospherejs.com/gadicc/blaze-react-component) package.
+One way to do this is with the [`gadicc:blaze-react-component`](https://atmospherejs.com/gadicc/blaze-react-component) package.
 First run `meteor add gadicc:blaze-react-component`, then import and use it in your components as follows:

 ```jsx
 import React from 'react';